MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-I maximum I want is, maybe, 30 seconds of patience.
+The maximum I want is, maybe, 30 seconds of patience.
 So we'll use 16 iterations, 270mb of memory, and 8 threads.

 This combination took my CPU (Passmark score of 5500) 7 seconds to generate.